 2. Where did this coronavirus come from?
 And what is the link between animals and humans?

 The new COVID-19-virus (officially known as SARS-CoV2, is part of the same virus family as the SARS-virus.
 Both viruses occur in several variants in different bat species.
 The coronavirus is a zoonosis, which means it is transferable from animals to humans.
 It is yet unclear if the virus was transferred directly from bats to humans, or if a different mammal served as an intermediary host.
 Research on the virus’ origin suggests that the first patients have contracted the virus at a market in Wuhan (China).
-A virus bearing similarity to this coronavirus was discovered in a pangolin, an exotic animal that is sometimes illegally hunted and traded for old eating habits or the presumed medicinal effect of its scales.
-It is highly probable that COVID-19 was transferred to humans through this intermediate host.
+A virus bearing similarity to SARS-CoV-2 was discovered in a pangolin, an exotic animal that is sometimes illegally hunted and traded for old eating habits or the presumed medicinal effect of its scales.
+It is probable that COVID-19 was transferred to humans through this intermediate host.

 3. How does this coronavirus spread?